davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

-  This option controls which reciprocal estimate instructions may be used.  ``opt`` is a comma-separated list of options, which may be preceded by a ! to invert the option:
+  This option controls which reciprocal estimate instructions may be used.  ``opt`` is a comma-separated list of options, which may be preceded by a :samp:`!` to invert the option:

   all
     Enable all estimate instructions.